101 Cooking For Two

 • ½ cup mayonnaise

-• ¼ cup Parmesan cheese - grated - fresh preferred
+• ¼ cup Parmesan cheese—grated or shredded - fresh preferred

 • ½ teaspoon garlic powder

-• Mix in a medium bowl ½ cup mayonnaise, ¼ cup Parmesan cheese (freshly shredded or grated preferred), ¾ teaspoon seasoning salt (I used Lawry's), ½ teaspoon garlic powder, and ¼ teaspoon pepper.
+• In a bowl, combine ½ cup mayonnaise, ¼ cup Parmesan cheese (freshly shredded or grated preferred), ¼ teaspoon seasoning salt (I used Lawry's), ½ teaspoon garlic powder, and ¼ teaspoon black pepper.

 mixing mayo with Parmesan and spices in white bowl